Have you ever thought about traveling to the Philippines?

 All The Philippines Travel Tips You Need

-Be patience, guys.
+Be patient, guys.
 The Philippines needs a lot of patience when it comes to transportation!
 Especially if you’ve visited other Southeast Asian countries.
 The Philippines is a lot slower.

 - There is an abundance of traveling when you arrive in the Philippines.
 The country is spread out.
 While the cities might be small compared to other areas of the world, it’s not any less overwhelming, especially when you’re on a tight budget.